RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 Earliest Deadline First SMP Scheduler
 -------------------------------------

-A job-level fixed-priority scheduler using the Earliest Deadline First (EDF) method.
+This is a job-level fixed-priority scheduler using the Earliest Deadline First (EDF) method.
 By convention, the maximum priority level is :math:`min(INT\_MAX, 2^{62} - 1)` for background tasks.
+Tasks without an active deadline are background tasks.
+In case deadlines are not used, then the EDF scheduler behaves exactly like a fixed-priority scheduler.
 The tasks with an active deadline have a higher priority than the background tasks.
-This scheduler supports task processor affinities of one-to-one and one-to-all, e.g. a task can execute on exactly one processor or all processors managed by the scheduler instance.
-This is the default scheduler in SMP configurations if more than one processor is configured.
+This scheduler supports :ref:`task processor affinities <rtems_task_set_affinity>` of one-to-one and one-to-all, e.g.  a task can execute on exactly one processor or all processors managed by the scheduler instance.
 The processor affinity set of a task must contain all online processors to select the one-to-all affinity.
 This is to avoid pathological cases if processors are added/removed to/from the scheduler instance at run-time.
 In case the processor affinity set contains not all online processors, then a one-to-one affinity will be used selecting the processor with the largest index within the set of processors currently owned by the scheduler instance.
+This scheduler algorithm supports :ref:`thread pinning <ThreadPinning>`.
+The ready queues use a red-black tree with the task priority as the key.

+This scheduler algorithm is the default scheduler in SMP configurations if more than one processor is configured (:ref:`CONFIGURE_MAXIMUM_PROCESSORS
+<CONFIGURE_MAXIMUM_PROCESSORS>`).

 .. _SchedulerSMPPriority: